SandeepKoviri/AI-powered-IoT-Plant-Disease-Detector/README.md

 Machine Learning: Edge Impulse Studio (for training and deploying the leaf disease detection model)

+IoT Platform: Blynk Cloud

-Communication: Wi-Fi (for ESP32-CAM to ESP32 main board)
+Communication: Wi-Fi (for ESP32-CAM to ESP32 main board and Blynk Cloud)

-ML Framework
-Edge Impulse: Used for training and deploying the leaf disease detection model, optimizing it for embedded devices.

 🧱 System Components
 ESP32-CAM: Captures plant images and runs the disease detection model.

-ESP32 Main Board: Receives detection signals and controls movement and spraying.
+ESP32 Main Board: Receives detection signals, controls movement and spraying, and communicates with Blynk Cloud.

 CoreXY Mechanism: An X-Y gantry system that moves the sprayer to the target plant.